rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 with just a few crates), and it wouldn't allow new crates matching the pattern but uploaded after the token's creation from being accessed.

-Finally an alternative could be to do nothing, and encourage users to create "machine accounts" for each set of crates they own.
+Finally, an alternative could be to do nothing, and encourage users to create "machine accounts" for each set of crates they own.
 A drawback of this is that GitHub's terms of service limit how many accounts a single person could have.